tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 ### 1.4 add usage description for permission

-many of offerwall ads require to attach image file. to attach image file, you need to add usage description for photo library and camera to info.plist file.
+Some ads require to attach image file.
+To attach image file, you need to add usage description for photo library and camera to info.plist file.

-see below image.
+See below image.

 ![usage_info_plist](./img/usage_info_plist.jpg)

 ### 1.5 initialize TnkSession object

-you need to get **APP-ID** value from [Tnk site](https://tnkfactory.com) to use sdk. **APP-ID** value is used to initialize TnkSession object. there are 2 ways to initialize TnkSession object. you can choose one of below ways.
+You need to get **APP-ID** value from [Tnk site](https://tnkfactory.com) to use sdk. **APP-ID** value is used to initialize TnkSession object.
+There are 2 ways to initialize TnkSession object.
+You can choose one of them.

 #### call initialize api

-Initialize the TnkSession object before adding the TnkAd SDK. usually add this code to applicationDidFinishLaunchingWithOption method in Application Delegate. replace **your-app-id-from-tnk-site** to your **APP-ID** value.
+Initialize the TnkSession object before adding the TnkAd SDK.
+Usually add this code to applicationDidFinishLaunchingWithOption method in Application Delegate.
+Replace **your-app-id-from-tnk-site** to your **APP-ID** value.

 ```swift
 // Swift